+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and tiled.
-The roof over the front bay window projection is lean to and slated with metal flashings.
 The ridges are formed in tile.
-Access to the roof space is available via a hatch in first floor landing.
-The roof is of timber construction, with timber sarking and underside felt.
-Insulation materials have been laid between the ceiling Rainwater Fittings joists.
-Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC, half round design with PVC, round downpipes.
+Valleys are lined with metal materials.
+Access to the roof space is available via a hatch above the landing.
+The roof is of timber construction, with plywood.
+Insulation materials have been laid over the ceiling joists.
+Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
+The gutters are of a PVC, ogee design with PVC, box profile downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of timber frame construction with a brick outer leaf, pointed.
+The walls are of timber frame construction, with a block outer leaf externally rendered.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed, timber frame type.
-There are double glazed velux style roof lights to the roof pitches.
-The access doors are of a UPVC and timber double glazed
+The windows are of a mixed style consisting of double and triple glazed timber units.

-design.

 The soffits and fascias are formed in timber.
+The access doors are of a timber double glazed and panelled design.
 Visually inspected.

-The external timbers are painted.
+The external timbers are finished in a natural wood stain.
 There are no conservatories or porches.

-No communal areas.
+There are no communal areas.
 Visually inspected.

-The property has a single garage of brick construction, beneath a concrete tile roof.
-Vehicle access is via a metal door.
+The property has a double garage of concrete block construction, beneath a concrete tile roof.
+Vehicle access is via a roller door.
+There are two semi detached block stores and two greenhouses.
 Visually inspected.

-The property has garden areas to the front, side and rear.
-The garden areas are surfaced in grass and planting.
-There is a mono block driveway leading up the side of the house.
+The property has garden areas to the front, sides and rear.
+The garden areas are surfaced in grass, planting, shrubbery and includes woodland.
+There is a drive and parking area surfaced in chip stones.
+The boundaries are formed in timber and wire fencing.

-The front garden is open.
-The rear garden is enclosed by timber fences and brick walls.

 Visually inspected from floor level.
 The ceilings are formed in plasterboard.

-There is some plasterboard coving.
-First floor ceilings are coombed.

-There are areas with textured plaster finishes.

 Visually inspected from floor level.

-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate. · ·

-The walls are of timber stud construction with plasterboard finishes.